Universal Rank Inference via Residual Subsampling with Application to Large Networks: Introduction

+The structure of low rank mean matrix plus noise matrix is very general and includes many popularly used network models such as the Stochastic Block Model (SBM, \cite{SBM1983, WangWong1987, Abbe2017CommunityDA}), Degree Corrected SBM (DCSBM, \cite{Karrer2011}), Mixed Membership (MM) Model, and Degree Corrected Mixed Membership (DCMM) Model \citep{airoldi2008} as special cases.
+RIRS procedure and the theory established in this paper are applicable to all these network models and go beyond them.
+In network model settings, RIRS can accommodate sparse networks and allows for extreme degree heterogeneity.
 Substantial efforts have been made in the literature on estimating $K$ in some specific network models, where $K$ is referred to as the number of communities.
-For example, \cite{Mc2013} proposed an MCMC algorithm based on the allocation sampler to cluster the nodes in SBM and simultaneously estimate $K$. \cite{airoldi2008} developed a general variational inference algorithm to estimate the parameters in MM model with $K$ chosen according to some BIC criterion. \cite{2019J} considered testing \eqref{eq:hypothesis} with $K_0=1$ and proposed a signed polygon statistic which can accommodate the degree heterogeneity in the DCMM model. \cite{gao2017} proposed EZ statistics constructed by ``frequencies of three-node subgraphs'' to test \eqref{eq:hypothesis} with $K_0=1$ in the setting of DCSBM. \cite{ba2017} introduced a linear spectral statistic to test $H_0:K=1$ vs. $H_1: K=2$ under the SBM.
+For example, \cite{Mc2013} proposed an MCMC algorithm based on the allocation sampler to cluster the nodes in SBM and simultaneously estimate $K$. \cite{airoldi2008} developed a general variational inference algorithm to estimate the parameters in MM model with $K$ chosen according to some BIC criterion. \cite{2019J} considered testing \eqref{eq:hypothesis} with $K_0=1$ and proposed a signed polygon statistic which can accommodate the degree heterogeneity in the DCMM model. \cite{gao2017} proposed EZ statistics constructed by ``frequencies of three-node subgraphs'' to test \eqref{eq:hypothesis} with $K_0=1$ in the setting of DCSBM. \cite{ba2017} introduced a linear spectral statistic to test $H_0:K=1$ vs. $H_1: K=2$ under the SBM. \cite{jin2020estimating} proposed a stepwise goodness-of-fit test for estimating $K$ under DCSBM. \cite{zhang2020adjusted} suggested an adjusted chi-square test to address the goodness-of-fit testing and model selection problem for DCSBM.
 Compared to these works, we consider more general model and general positive integer $K_0$ that can be larger than 1.